 Right: Department of Energy, Solar Decathlon, back-to-back first place wins plus multiple additional awards.
 Julee Herdt, Architecture Faculty Lead.

-Left: A sample of BioSIPs 100% renewable, recyclable, and repulpable, biobased structural building panel inventions from waste and with no toxic additives, resins, or binders.
+BioSIPs 100% renewable, recyclable, and repulpable, structural building panel inventions and building component prototypes from waste and with no toxic additives, resins, or binders.

 Patented, “MycoBioSIPs” a 100% bio-renewable, ultra-low carbon, structural insulated panel with programmed bio-degradability for earth remediation at end of use.
 Shown at left, Professor Herdt’s research students’ award-winning MycoBioSIPs presentation excerpt.
 The project won a Denver, campus-wide design, engineering, and technology award.